Quick Start

 Qlean uses qemu-bridge-helper to manage networking for multiple virtual machines, so it requires proper configuration.

-The CAP_NET_ADMIN capability needs to be set on for the default network helper:
+Grant CAP_NET_ADMIN to the default network helper:

 sudo chmod u-s /usr/lib/qemu/qemu-bridge-helper